skycluster-project/skycluster-docs/source/index.rst

-``SkyCluster`` is a research project focused on studying the deployment of containerized applications in edge and hybrid multi-cloud environments.
+``SkyCluster`` is a research project focused on studying the deployment of containerized applications and AI pipelines in edge and hybrid multi-cloud environments.
 The project's goal is to simplify the deployment process by offering same interfaces as Kubernetes, but with enhanced capabilities to deploy applications and services across various providers.
+SkyCluster currently supports **AWS** and **GCP** cloud providers (Azure support is coming soon), along with **openstack-based** private clouds and edge devices.

 SkyCluster reduces deployment efforts and costs while ensuring your setup and application meets performance and compliance requirements.